MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Experiments

 \subsection{Performance Comparison}

-\textbf{Performance comparison with VDN, QMIX and QTRAN.} First, we validate MIXRTs on a range of easy scenarios.
-As shown in Fig.~\ref{fig4}, compared to VDN, QMIX and QTRAN methods, MIXRTs achieves competitive performance with a faster learning process.
-In homogeneous scenarios (e.g., 3m and 8m), MIXRTs can achieve a slightly high win rate when the number of learning steps is up to $500K$.
-VDN, QMIX and QTRAN obtain a sub-optimal policy whose win rates are slightly lower than those in MIXRTs.
-Compared to VDN and QMIX, QTRAN performs not well since the relaxations in practice could impede its precise updating~\cite{hu2021rethinking}.
-Especially in the heterogeneous 2s3z map, the MIXRTs still obtain a competitive performance whose win percentage is near to QMIX, but slightly higher than VDN and QTRAN, which may benefit from the linear weights combination of the agents for efficiently performing value decomposition via ensemble paradigm.
+\textbf{Performance comparison in MPE.} We first conduct the experiments on three specifically tailored Spread tasks.
+As shown in Fig.~\ref{figfafasf15}, our method achieves competitive performance compared to baselines, demonstrating its efficiency across a range of scenarios.
+In the standard task configuration involving $3$ agents, all algorithms except QPLEX successfully learn effective policies that result in covering an average of $95\%$ of the landmarks.
+Notably, in scenarios with increased complexity featuring $4$ or $5$ agents, MIXRTs demonstrate superior performance in later iterations, achieving a consistent strategy that successfully covers $80\%$ to $90\%$ of the landmarks within $4M$ steps.
+In contrast, other algorithms display significant performance volatility.
+This suggests that deploying a linear structural tree in policy learning is more conducive to consistently optimal strategy, i.e., each agent is tasked with occupying a distinct landmark.

-Next, we tested the performance of different algorithms on hard and super hard scenarios.
-As presented in Fig.~\ref{fig5}, MIXRTs achieves almost competitive performance in different challenging scenarios.
-Compared to VDN and QTRAN, MIXRTs obtains slightly better performance on a range of different challenging tasks with more efficient factorization in joint action value.
-Particularly on the 3s5z, MIXRTs obtains an improved performance than QMIX, which validates the effectiveness of estimating the joint action values with a linear combination of individual agent values.
-Except for a few challenging tasks, MIXRTs performs not well, the reason may be that MIXRTs capture weakly knowledge with a linear lightweight structure on the asymmetric scenarios.
-To summarize, MIXRTs achieves competitive performance and stable learning behavior while retaining the concise learning architecture with more interpretability, and more results can be referred to Fig.~\ref{fig9} in Appendix~\ref{sc2}.
+\textbf{Performance comparison in SMAC.} First, we validate MIXRTs on a range of easy scenarios.
+As shown in Fig.~\ref{fig4}, compared to VDN, QMIX, QTRAN, and QPLEX methods, MIXRTs achieve competitive performance with a slightly faster learning process.
+In the homogeneous scenarios (e.g., 3m and 8m), MIXRTs perform slightly better than others in the early learning stage.
+The baselines obtain a sub-optimal strategy with a slightly larger variance in win rates compared to the MIXRTs.
+QTRAN performs not well in these comparative experiments, which may suffer from the relaxations in practice impeding its precise updating~\cite{wang2020qplex}.
+Especially in the heterogeneous 2s3z map, the MIXRTs still obtain a competitive performance whose win percentage is near to QMIX and QPLEX, but slightly higher than VDN and QTRAN, which may benefit from the efficient value decomposition via the lightweight inference.